saitoht/lumin/README.md

 source ~/.bashrc
 ```
 to reflect the settings or exit the terminal once.
+Then, "lumin" command will be activated.

-In the case of ZSH shell, you will see ~/.zshrc instead of ~/.bashrc.
+In the case of ZSH, you will see ~/.zshrc instead of ~/.bashrc.
 You can check which SHELL you are using by the following command.
 ```shell-session
 echo $SHELL
 ```

+## Usage
 For elastic moduli calculations
 ```shell-session
 lumin -emod